Charlie5DH/Charlie5DH/README.md

 ### Hi there, I'm Carlos R. - aka Charlie <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 #### Hi, i'm an electronics engineer passionate about AI and Machine Learning !
-  - :mortar_board: I’m currently finishing a Master degree on Electronics at [UFSC][UFSC]
+  - :mortar_board: Phd student and researcher at [RF Lab of Department of Electrical and Electronic Engineering of the Universidade Federal de Santa Catarina, Florianópolis][UFSC]
   - 🌱 Currently learning everything related to AI and React JS :grinning:
   - 👯 Looking to collaborate with others
   - ⚡ Fun fact: Love to play Squash